 eSignatures can be added using a variety of different software, including Microsoft Word.
 However, the built-in electronic signature feature of Word is itself becoming outdated in many ways.

-A number of classifications of agreements are legally required to be recorded in writing, such as real estate transactions.
+Certain agreements are legally required to be recorded in writing.
 This isn’t to say that verbal contracts can’t be legally binding, but they are significantly more difficult to prove.
 Why take the risk if you don’t have to?